 Used when you want to retrieve the “latest” or “oldest” related model of the relationship.
 For example, a User

-models, but you want to define a convenient way to interact with the most recent order the user has placed.
+models, but you can define a convenient way to interact with the most recent order a user has placed.
 The code below shows how to relation can be used.

 public function latestOrder()